Dimcirui/Paper-Trail/README.md

    ```bash
    docker compose up -d
    ```
-   The MySQL service maps port `3306` in the container to `3307` on the host so it doesn’t collide with any local MySQL instance, and Adminer is available at `http://localhost:8080` for quick inspections.
+   The MySQL service maps port `3306` in the container to `3306` on the host, and Adminer is available at `http://localhost:8080` for quick inspections.

 2. **Prepare the frontend environment**
    ```bash